Chia-KaiYang/D3-alpscarf/README.md

 ## Usage

 At the top of the visualization, there is a legend.
 Users can (de)select the AOIs of interest by clicking the key in the legend.
 The corresponding parts of all Alpscarf visualizations are also highlighted simultaneously.
-Users can click on Alpscarf (to select/deselect the AOIs of interest), as well as panning (click-and-drag), zooming (spin the wheel) and displaying tooltips (hover over).
+Users can click on Alpscarf to select/deselect the AOIs of interest, as well as panning (click-and-drag), zooming (spin the wheel), and displaying tooltips (hover over).

 ## How to cite